Kodebyraaet/ssr-react-wp-frontend/README.md

 ### Deployment with "Now"
 Make sure you have "now" CLI installed (`now help`).
 If not - get it with `sudo npm i -g --unsafe-perm now`

+### TODO:

+- fix featured image in post previews
+- add support translation strings to config object
+- abstract config & menu loading loading from pages/index.js so its easyer to create more pages